quizzable/Breakable-ATM-Roblox/README.md

 When the game starts, you should be able to punch the ATM 5 times to drop money on the ground.
 Players can pick up the money by clicking on it.
 Note: The ATM will not be able to be punched again until it refreshes, which takes 500 seconds.
 You can adjust this time by changing the refreshTime variable in the script.

+HOW THE MONEY WORKS

+In the script, the money is represented by a model object with several part objects inside of it.
+Each part represents a bill of money, and the model itself represents the bundle of money that is dropped on the ground.

+First, a new model object is created and named "Money".
+Then, a random value is chosen between 100 and 300 to determine the total amount of money to drop.
+A loop is used to create several part objects, each representing a bill of money.
+The parts are added to the "Money" model and are positioned at the same location as the ATM.
+Finally, the "Money" model is added to the game's workspace, which makes it appear in the game.

+Although the script does not include a specific model for the money, the part objects that are created can be seen and interacted with in the game.
+Players can pick up the money by clicking on it, and the money will disappear from the game once it is picked up.